livepeer/LIPs/assets/treasury_technical_spec.md

 # Treasury LIP Technical Specification

-- **Index**

 The governor implementation will leverage the [Governance primitives from OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/api/governance) and consist of the following new contracts:

 - `BondingCheckpoints`: manages checkpoints of the bonding state to provide historical voting power calculation.
 - `BondingCheckpointsVotes`: wraps the `BondingCheckpoints` above as an [`IERC5805Upgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/interfaces/IERC5805Upgradeable.sol) used by the OpenZeppelin extensions.
-- `[TimelockControllerUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/TimelockControllerUpgradeable.sol)` (OpenZeppelin): allows enforcing delays in proposals execution.
+- [TimelockControllerUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/TimelockControllerUpgradeable.sol) (OpenZeppelin): allows enforcing delays in proposals execution.
 - `LivepeerGovernor`: Owns the treasury and manages creating, voting and executing proposals.

 # Definitions